OUR HISTORY and WHO WE CONTINUE TO BE

 On Sept.
 27, 1855, a group of Norwegian famers held their first joined worship service in what was to be Vermont Lutheran.
 In 1856, in the Town of Vermont, Dane County, Wisconsin, the congregation of Vermont Lutheran Church officially was formed.
 Norwegians in the area had decided it was time to get together to organize their worship and give thanks to God in an assembly.
 Though few in number, the dedicated families soon had a building of their own which was located approximately 1/4 mile to the east of it's present location.

-In the 1920s, Vermont Lutheran held it's first Lutefisk Dinner which has grown in years to it's current practice of servicing about 1,000 people each October.
+In the 1920s, Vermont Lutheran held it's first Lutefisk Dinner which had grown in years to servicing about 1,000 people each October.

 Previously yoked with other churches in Perry, Springdale, Blue Mounds, Mt.
 Horeb.
-Mazomanie, and Black Earth, Vermont Lutheran stood on it's own in 2009 and hired Rev. Chad Christensen as it's first full-time pastor.
+Mazomanie, and Black Earth, Vermont Lutheran stood on it's own in 2009 and hired it's first full-time pastor.

 In 2010, a Gathering Place was built primarily by congregational members, as a place to be hospitable, a little less formal, and more inviting.

-Vermont Lutheran continues to be a mission oriented congregation involved in food pantries, micro-loan financing overseas, aiding homeless veterans, providing quilts and health kits for needy people around the globe, and so much more.
+Vermont Lutheran continues to be a mission-oriented congregation involved in food pantries, supplying school kits, aiding homeless veterans, providing quilts and health kits for needy people around the globe, and so much more.

-In November of each year, VLC sponsors a Hunters gathering and potluck, in the spring we hold a breakfast for bicyclers; a meatball dinner is held in February, and of course, they hold their famous Lutefisk dinner (with all the trimmings and deserts) on the third Saturday of each October.
+Our future plans include: preparing trails throughout the prairies and woodlands, hiring a new pastor and continuing our work with missions.
+In November of each year, VLC sponsors a Hunters gathering and potluck, in the spring we hold a breakfast for bicyclers; a meatball dinner is held in February.